nielsdelestinne/niedel.be/_posts/2020-11-21-asserting-api-compatibility-when-using-json.markdown

 Let's take a look at **JSON Schema**.
 JSON Schema is a non-standardized specification for describing the data structure of your JSON messages.
 You make the message structure (contract) up front & explicit.
 It enables a test-first approach and allows the contract to be asserted in a lightweight test.
 Schemas are a great solution for enforcing API compatibility.
-- Unfortunately, JSON Schema is considered (too) **verbose** by many developers. it uses JSON as its Interface Definition Language (IDL), which certainly contributes to the verboseness.
+- Unfortunately, JSON Schema is considered (too) **verbose** by many developers. it uses JSON as its Intermediate Definition Language (IDL), which certainly contributes to the verboseness.
 It is also considered to have a steep learning curve (which can be ruled as rather subjective).

 ### End to end testing